-Waging the decision of when to repair and when to replace your foodservice equipment can be a harrowing choice.
-Specialized is here to help by providing a plan for assessing your equipment.
+Gauging the decision of when to repair and when to replace your foodservice equipment can be a difficult choice.
+We at Specialized are here to help you by providing a plan for assessing your equipment.
 With these tips we hope to aid in the decision process and help you generate the best resolution for your needs.

 Repair or Replace?